ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 In `echo`, the type variable `T` represents the type of the `value` parameter and the return type.
 The type checker will enforce that both are the same.
 When you call `echo(42)`, `T` is inferred as `int` (so the function returns an `int`), and for `echo("Hello")`, `T` is `str`.
-This way, one function works for any type, but always returns the same type it was given.
+This way, one function works for any type but always returns the same type it was given.

 Generic functions are useful for algorithms that work uniformly on multiple types.
 Common examples include utility functions like `identity`, data retrieval functions that return the type of whatever they fetch, or factory functions that construct objects of a type.